 Pros

-- Easy to use app that’s growing in popularity
+- Easy-to-use app that’s growing in popularity

 - Tiered pricing plans, relatively inexpensive